H-1B

 Warning: Travel outside the United States while a change of status is pending will abandon that change of status.

-If your H-1B petition was filed for consular processing, you are required to obtain an H-1B visa at a U.S Embassy of your choice once you are notified of the approval.
-Please visit the embassy website for detailed visa application instructions.
+If your H-1B petition was filed for consular processing, you are required to obtain your H-1B visa by scheduling a visa interview appointment at a U.S. embassy or consulate.
+This must be done in either your country of nationality or residence once you are notified of the approval.

 Other Useful H-1B Information

-• You will not be permitted to enter the U.S. in H-1B status more than 10 days prior to the effective date of that status.
+- You will not be permitted to enter the U.S. in H-1B status more than 10 days prior to the effective date of that status.

-• You are required to start your position no later than 30 days after your arrival.
+- You are required to start your position no later than 30 days after your arrival.

-• H-1B visa is employer- and position-specific; any changes in employment should be reviewed by OIA advisers.
+- H-1B visa is employer- and position-specific.
+Any changes in employment should be reviewed by OIA advisers.

-• Please find estimated wait times for interview scheduling.
+- Please find estimated wait times for interview scheduling.

 Positions that Qualify for H-1B Sponsorship

-• UT Southwestern Medical Center may sponsor H-1B status for full-time positions such as:
+- UT Southwestern Medical Center may sponsor H-1B status for full-time positions such as:

-• Postdoctoral researchers
+- Postdoctoral researchers

-• Faculty members
+- Faculty members

-• Specialty occupations that require a minimum of a baccalaureate degree (no substituting experience for education requirement)
+- Specialty occupations that require a minimum of a baccalaureate degree (no substituting experience for education requirement)

-• We do not usually sponsor H-1B visas for clinical residents or fellows.
+- We do not usually sponsor H-1B visas for clinical residents or fellows.

-• A person may hold H-1B status for a maximum of six years, granted in three-year increments.
+- A person may hold H-1B status for a maximum of six years, granted in three-year increments.

 H-1B Visa Fees